FakeNewsLab: Experimental Study on Biases and Pitfalls Preventing us from Distinguishing True from False News: Data and Methodology

 \texttt{Fakenewslab} is presented as a test accessible via Web, where volunteers are exposed to 20 news articles that have been actually published online in Italian news outlets; for each news, users should tell which were true or fake.
 Every user reads the same 20 news in a random order, and they are randomly redirected to one out of five different experimental environments, that we call ``virtual rooms'', in which the news are presented quite differently:

-\begin{itemize} \item \textbf{Room 1} shows, for every news, the bare headline and a short excerpt, as they would appear on social media platforms, but devoid of any contextual clue. \item \textbf{Room 2} shows also the full text of the articles, as they were presented on the original website, again without any clear references to the source. \item \textbf{Room 3} shows the headline with a short excerpt and the source of the article, like it would appear on social media but devoid of social features. \item \textbf{Room 4} shows the headline with a short excerpt, and also the percentages of users that classified the news as true or false.
+\begin{itemize} \item \textbf{Room 1} shows, for every news, the bare headline and a short excerpt, as they would appear on social media platforms, but devoid of any contextual clue. \item \textbf{Room 2} shows also the full text of the articles, as they were presented on the original website, again without any clear references to the source. \item \textbf{Room 3} shows the headline with a short excerpt and the source of the article, like it would appear on social media but devoid of social features.
+The article source is clickable and the article can be read on its original source. \item \textbf{Room 4} shows the headline with a short excerpt, and also the percentages of users that classified the news as true or false.
 We will refer to this information as ``social ratings'' from now on. \item \textbf{Room 5} is similar to Room 4, but with randomly generated percentages.
 We will refer to these ratings as ``random ratings'' from now on. \end{itemize}

 All the rooms are just variations of Room 1, that is designed as an empirical baseline for comparative purposes.
 Room 5, also, has been introduced as a ``null model'' to evaluate the social influence effect in comparison with Room 4, that displays actual values.
+Fig.~\ref{fig:rooms_aesthetic} displays a graphical render of how a news looked like in each Room.